hazelcast/hazelcast/hazelcast-documentation/src/Map-Eviction.md

 **`max-size` Policies**

-There are 4 defined policies can be used in max-size configuration.
+Below policies can be used in *max-size* configuration.

 1.  **PER\_NODE:** Max map size per instance.